The post Pike Road Alabama appeared first on Digital Alabama.

 The post Alabama State Capitol appeared first on Digital Alabama.

-Montgomery Alabama’s Haunted Baseball Field
+]]>The post Montgomery Alabama’s Haunted Baseball Field appeared first on Digital Alabama.

-The Montgomery Military Prison was established in a cotton warehouse in the Spring of 1862, after the battle of Shiloh.
+]]>The Montgomery Military Prison was established in a cotton warehouse in the Spring of 1862, after the battle of Shiloh.
 The cotton shed was situated between Tallapoosa Street and the Alabama River.
 It housed more than 700 Federal prisoners, most of which were captured in southeastern Tennessee, Shiloh.
 198 men, most listed as unknown, died at the Montgomery Military Prison from April to December of 1862.
 The survivors were moved to Tuscaloosa, Alabama in December 1862.

 A portion of Oakwood cemetery was designated for those Federal prisoners to be buried.
 Most of those Union POW graves have been moved to the National Cemetery in Marietta, Georgia.